Usage

 The signal after downsampling.

-Calculates the time step interval to obey the CFL condition.
+Calculates the time step interval for 2D models.

 Parameters:

-• dy – The grid spacing in the first dimension.
+• dy – The grid spacing in the y-dimension.

-• dx – The grid spacing in the second dimension.
+• dx – The grid spacing in the x-dimension.

 Returns: